Part of our regular series of background briefings on the UN in the news.

 In addition to these levies, member states can choose to make voluntary contributions to UN programmes.
 These contributions fund a significant amount of the UN’s work, particularly when it comes to the UN’s development and humanitarian agencies, which at present require around $33 billion a year to respond to growing needs.
 Some of these UN Funds, Programmes and Specialized Agencies - like the World Food Programme, which feeds over 80 million people a year - are entirely dependent on voluntary funding.

 Is the UN budget process fair?

 The fundamental principle of UN assessed contributions is that those with the ability to pay, pay.
 This is the fairest possible system.
 The proportions paid by wealthy countries such as the US (22%) and the UK (4.5%) may seem large, but relatively speaking these countries really are that rich.
 Further, compared to other government spending, the amounts involved are relatively small.
-The UK’s assessed contribution is around $250 million a year, or £200 million.
+The UK’s assessed contribution is around $250 million over the two years of the budget, or £200 million.
 This is much less than the UK gives away in aid to foreign militaries and about the same that English football clubs spent on minor player transfers last summer.